Skip to main content

 Poster Session - Legacy Ballroom

-5:10 - 6:45 PMPoster Session/Networking/Refreshments - Prefunction Foyer
+5:10 - 6:45 PMPoster Session/Networking/Refreshments - Legacy Ballroom

-Trade-offs Between Timber Harvesting and Landscape-Level Carbon Storage Under Expanded Riparian Buffer Policies in Oregon, Keeryun Cho, Oregon State University
+Trade-offs Between Timber Harvesting and Landscape-Level Carbon Storage Under Expanded Riparian Buffer Policies in Oregon - Keeryun Cho, Oregon State University

-Forest Landowner Carbon Market Participation as a Response to Property Taxation Concerns: Does a State-Level Relationship Exist?, Bailey Johns, University of Arkansas at Monticello
+Forest Landowner Carbon Market Participation as a Response to Property Taxation Concerns: Does a State-Level Relationship Exist? - Bailey Johns, University of Arkansas at Monticello

-Understanding the Impacts of Carbon Market Program Participation on Forest Management Practices, Samantha Schweisthal, Auburn University
+Understanding the Impacts of Carbon Market Program Participation on Forest Management Practices - Samantha Schweisthal, Auburn University

-Local Environmental Influences on Oak Specific Gravity in the Eastern U.S. Forests, Jose Febles Diaz, Auburn University
+Local Environmental Influences on Oak Specific Gravity in the Eastern U.S. Forests - Jose Febles Diaz, Auburn University

-Developing Allometric Models to Assess Tree Biomass Allocation in Two Coastal Slash Pine (Pinus elliottii) Ecosystems, Favour Onyido, Auburn University
+Developing Allometric Models to Assess Tree Biomass Allocation in Two Coastal Slash Pine (Pinus elliottii) Ecosystems - Favour Onyido, Auburn University

-Quantifying the Effect of Neighborhood Competition and Fire on Longleaf Pine (Pinus palustris) Tree Growth, Favour Onyido, Auburn University
+Quantifying the Effect of Neighborhood Competition and Fire on Longleaf Pine (Pinus palustris) Tree Growth - Favour Onyido, Auburn University

 Dinner- Grand Ballroom